GoogleCloudPlatform/community/tutorials/cloud-run-eventing-kafka/index.md

 The `kafka-cr-eventing/scripts` folder contains the `setup.sh` setup script for this demonstration.

-Note: We recommend that you run this script in [Cloud Shell](https://cloud.google.com/shell/), rather than running it on your local machine.
+We recommend that you run this script in [Cloud Shell](https://cloud.google.com/shell/), rather than running it on your local machine.

 The setup installs [GoLang 1.13.1](https://golang.org/doc/go1.13), [Google Cloud SDK](https://cloud.google.com/sdk/), and [Confluent Cloud CLI](https://docs.confluent.io/current/cloud/cli/install.html) if they aren't already installed.
 The setup script then enables some Google Cloud APIs, installs a GKE cluster, prepares that cluster for Cloud Run, and deploys an app that collects currency exchange information.

-Note: We encourage you to read through the script for the details of what it does.
+We encourage you to read through the script for the details of what it does.

 To execute the script, run the following commands (replacing `[your_AlphaVantage_API_key]` with the API key value):